ubclaunchpad/inertia/README.md

 |   | Main Features  |
 ----|-----------------
-🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want 📦  | Easily provision VPS instances for your project with supported providers such as Amazon EC2 ⚒  | Deploy any Dockerfile or docker-compose project
+🚀  | Simple to use: set up a deployment from your computer without ever having to manually SSH into your remote 🍰  | Cloud-agnostic: use any Linux-based remote virtual private server provider you want 📦  | Quick setup: easily provision VPS instances for your project with supported providers such as Amazon EC2 ⚒  | Versatile project support: deploy any Dockerfile or docker-compose project 🚄  | Continuous deployment: Webhook integrations for GitHub, GitLab, and Bitbucket means your project can be automatically updated, rebuilt, and deployed as soon as you `git push`
-🚄  | Webhook integration for GitHub, GitLab, and Bitbucket allow your project to be automatically updated, rebuilt, and deployed as soon as you `git push`
+🛂  | In-depth controls: start up, shut down, and monitor your deployment with ease from the command line or using Inertia's REST API
-🛂  | Start up, shut down, and monitor your deployment with ease from the command line 🏷  | Configure deployment to your liking with branch settings, build configuration, and more 🔑  | Secured with tokens and HTTPS across the board
+🏷  | Flexible configuration: branch deployment, environment variables, easy file transfer for configuration files, and more 👥  | Built for teams: provide shared access to an Inertia deployment by adding users 🔑  | Secure: secured with access tokens and HTTPS across the board, as well as features like 2FA for user logins

 <br>